brettpetch/MIT-2155/_posts/2020-03-04-Group-Presentations.md

 ## Does Influencer Marketing Work?
 40% of consumers have purchased after seeing. $6.50 for every $1 on influencer marketing, YouTube subs trust influencers > celebrities.

+# The Sims
+How does EA invite its consumers to participate?

+Sims: An avatar, create life, build house, career path, etc. simulated life from their own.
+Sandboxed game.

+## Game Customization:
+Modding: Subcultures in diy...
+Subcultures help initiate participatory forms of media consumption.
+Also gives players the ability to center around adult content.
+Cheats: motherload, $50,000 for sims, easy to find, etc. Encouraged by EA to make more realistic and personable.
+Custom Content: Fan-generated content made by players for player (sold).
+Users will make different face building options, etc. Became extremely extensible.

+## Social Media Platforms
+Participatory culture: fandom in making game social: Three Networks - The Gallery, IG, YouTube.
+Through these three, henry jenkins would support that these platforms... videogames are key drivers.
+Players can communicate eachother in the networking site.
+Can also